Paintings in Film | Other Painter Biopics | Painting of Vincent van Gogh

 Source: You Tube by Charls Chap

-In 1949 the Belgian filmmaker Paul Haesaerts used the same procedures of Clouzot’s Picasso film in his short Bezoek ann Picasso (Visit to Picasso Painter at Work) where the artist “paints various forms (…) on a sheet of Plexiglass stretched between himself and the camera.”
+In 1949 the Belgian filmmaker Paul Haesaerts used procedures similar to those of Clouzot’s Picasso film in his short Bezoek ann Picasso (Visit to Picasso Painter at Work) where the artist “paints various forms (…) on a sheet of Plexiglass stretched between himself and the camera.”
 Picasso even occasionally stares right into the camera lens through what he is drawing: “Shown against a dark background, it looks as if Picasso draws white lines into the space in which he finds himself” (Jacobs 19):

 YouTube